aikenkyu001/benchmarking_llm_against_prompt_formats/01_Manuscripts/arxiv_experiment_focused_paper_en.md

 ---
-title: 'Benchmarking Large Language Models Against Prompt Formats: Experimental Methods and Results'
+title: 'Benchmarking LLM Sensitivity to Prompt Formats: A Contamination-Free Approach'
 authors: 'Fumio Miyata'
 abstract: |
   The evaluation of Large Language Models (LLMs) is complicated by prompt sensitivity and data contamination, obscuring the distinction between genuine reasoning and rote memorization.
 This paper introduces a reproducible, contamination-free benchmark to measure how LLM responses vary with the prompt's language, style, and syntactic format.
-We employ a methodology using the constructed language Lojban—virtually absent from pre-training corpora—and a suite of novel symbolic prompting tasks to assess a model's ability to interpret unfamiliar formal systems.
-The results indicate three key findings: (1) Prompt strictness can elicit latent capabilities, but its effectiveness is limited to familiar languages.
-(2) Models exhibit a significant ceiling in algorithmic complexity, failing to produce bug-free code for novel, multi-step reasoning tasks.
-(3) A model's performance appears more indicative of sophisticated pattern matching than abstract reasoning.
+Our methodology uses the constructed language Lojban—virtually absent from pre-training corpora—and a suite of novel symbolic prompting tasks to assess a model's ability to interpret unfamiliar formal systems.
+The results indicate three key findings: (1) prompt strictness can elicit latent capabilities, but its effectiveness is limited to familiar languages; (2) models exhibit a significant ceiling in algorithmic complexity, failing to produce bug-free code for novel tasks; and (3) performance appears more indicative of sophisticated pattern matching than abstract reasoning.
 This work provides a comprehensive dataset and a rigorous framework for evaluating the generalization and true reasoning abilities of LLMs.
 ---

 # Benchmarking Large Language Models Against Prompt Formats: Experimental Methods and Results

 ## 1. Introduction

-While Large Language Models (LLMs) show remarkable capabilities across a wide range of applications (Zhao, W. X., et al., 2023), two persistent challenges complicate the evaluation of their true abilities.
-The first is **Prompt Sensitivity**, where performance varies dramatically with minor changes to the input prompt.
-The second, **Data Contamination**, occurs when benchmark data is included in a model's training set (Vaugrante, et al., 2025).
-This contamination raises a critical question: are models genuinely reasoning, or are they merely demonstrating rote memorization?
-This issue, prevalent in many popular leaderboards, obscures understanding of a model's generalization capabilities on truly novel problems.
+Evaluating the capabilities of Large Language Models (LLMs) is a central challenge in modern AI research (Zhao, W. X., et al., 2023).
+While their performance is impressive, assessing it accurately is complicated by two well-documented issues: **Prompt Sensitivity**, where even subtle rephrasings can lead to vastly different outputs, and **Data Contamination**, where benchmark evaluation data is inadvertently included in a model's training set (Vaugrante, et al., 2025).
+This contamination is a critical flaw in many public benchmarks, as it makes it difficult to determine if a model is demonstrating genuine reasoning or simply recalling a memorized answer.

-This study introduces a new benchmark designed to assess LLM capabilities in a contamination-free environment.
-Our methodology incorporates two novel elements: (1) the use of **Lojban**, a constructed logical language with an unambiguous grammar virtually absent from pre-training corpora, and (2) **Symbolic Prompting**, our custom-designed suite of tasks using formats like S-expressions and JSON.
-This approach forces models to interpret and execute unfamiliar formal systems on the fly.
-It thereby allows us to measure genuine adaptation and algorithmic implementation skills rather than simple memory retrieval.
+The core of this problem is a gap in evaluation methodology.
+Existing benchmarks often cannot reliably test a model's ability to generalize to truly novel problems.
+To address this gap, our study introduces a new benchmark designed around the principle of data purity.
+We employ two primary strategies to create a contamination-free evaluation environment.
+First, we use the constructed language **Lojban**, a logical language with an unambiguous grammar virtually absent from pre-training corpora.
+Second, we developed **Symbolic Prompting**, a suite of custom tasks requiring the interpretation of formal rule sets in formats like S-expressions and JSON.
+This approach allows us to test a model's ability to adapt to unfamiliar formalisms, a closer proxy for genuine reasoning than performance on known benchmarks.

-This paper presents our reproducible experimental framework, the resulting dataset, and a detailed analysis of the findings.
-The results lead to three primary contributions:
-1. They suggest that prompt strictness, particularly in specifying the output format, is crucial for eliciting latent model abilities, which lends support to the 'mirage' theory of emergent abilities (Schaeffer, et al., 2023).
-2. They indicate a clear ceiling in current models' abilities to handle algorithmic complexity.
-While models can mimic the structure of an algorithm like backtracking, they systematically fail to produce bug-free implementations.
-3. They provide strong evidence that LLMs process unfamiliar, syntactically unambiguous languages as a series of unknown tokens, suggesting their understanding is based on statistical pattern matching rather than abstract reasoning.

-The following sections detail the experimental environment, task designs, empirical results, and a discussion of their implications.
-Through this work, we provide a more accurate lens for evaluating LLMs and contribute to the development of more robust AI systems.
+In this paper, we present the experimental framework, the resulting dataset, and a detailed analysis of our findings.
+We report on a series of experiments applying these prompts to a wide range of open-source LLMs.
+Our results suggest that (1) prompt format and strictness are critical factors in eliciting model capabilities, (2) models exhibit a clear ceiling when faced with complex, novel algorithmic implementation tasks, and (3) their performance is more consistent with sophisticated pattern-matching than with abstract reasoning.
+These findings have significant implications for how we should interpret LLM capabilities and design future evaluation methods.

 ## 2. Experimental Environment